-- 4. Do one of the following: - Enter the PIN code of the Primary code belonging to the user you want to delete.
+- 4. Perform one of the following: - Enter the 4- to 8-digit PIN code of the Primary code belonging to the user you want to delete.

 Present the user card of the Primary code belonging to the user you want to delete.